-Figure \ref{BiplotLRA} shows the biplot of the logratio analysis of the kimberlite data (in fact, it is in this planar solution that the sample points have been clustered by k-means in the two-dimensional reduced data set mentioned above).
+Figure \ref{BiplotLRA} shows the biplot of the logratio analysis of the kimberlite data -- in fact, it is in this planar solution that the sample points have been clustered by k-means in the two-dimensional reduced data set mentioned previously.
 Note that the interpretation of the elements, displayed as projected CLRs, should not be on the positions of the elements themselves, although the usual way interpreting PCA would suggest this way.
 It is rather the connections between pairs of elements, representing the pairwise logratios, that should be interpreted.
-For example, to interpret why the Cantaur samples and the eJF ones are separated vertically, one has to look for pairs of elements that connect vertically: for example, La and Si, where the direction of an arrow from Si to La would represent the logratio log(La/Si).
-The fact that there are a few elements such as La, Th, P, Ca and Nb in a group at the top, means that they will make connections with any other element, for example Ni, representing logratios log(La/Ni), log(Th/Ni), log(P/Ni), etc., which will be positively correlated logratios all separating Cantaur from eJF.
-The phases are well separated in the PCA plane, even though no information has been given to the method about the phase classes.
-Their spread is indicated in two ways: first, by convex hulls (dotted lines) that enclose all the sample points, and secondly, by 99.5\% confidence ellipses around the mean points, where the means are labelled by the phase names.
+For example, to interpret why the Cantuar samples and the eJF ones are separated vertically, one has to look for pairs of elements that connect vertically: for example, La and Si, where the direction of an arrow from Si to La would represent the logratio log(La/Si).
+The fact that there are some elements such as La, Th, P, Ca and Nb close together at the top of Figure \ref{BiplotLRA}, means that they will make similar connections with any other element, for example Ni, representing logratios log(La/Ni), log(Th/Ni), log(P/Ni), etc., which will be logratios all separating Cantuar from eJF.
+The phases are well separated in the PCA plane, even though no information has been given to this statistical method about the phase classes.

+The dispersions of the samples in their phase groups are indicated in two ways: first, by convex hulls (dotted lines) that enclose all the sample points of the respective phases, and secondly, by 99.5\% confidence ellipses around the phase mean points, where the positions of the means are labelled by the phase names.
 The level of confidence of 99.5\% is based on the conservative Bonferroni correction of the significance level of 0.05.
 Since there are 10 pairwise comparisons between the five phases, the significance level is 0.05/10 = 0.005, hence the use of a confidence level of $1-0.005 = 0.995$.
 The large separation of all five confidence ellipses implies that the five phases are all significantly different pairwise, at an overall significance level less than 0.05 \citep{Greenacre:16b}.